Ernst Börngen

 Ernst Börngen (7 February 1916 – 30 June 1989) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
 Börngen claimed 41 victories in 450 missions.
+Bergen held positions of Staffelkapitän (squadron leader) and Gruppenkommandeur (group commander) in Jagdgeschwader 27 (JG 27—27th Fighter Wing).
+He was severely injured in combat 19 May 1944, losing one arm, when he rammed a bomber.